psyinfra/HTCAnalyze/CONFIG.md

 stderr = .err
 stdout = .out

+# only for default mode
 [show-more]
-show_std_errors = no
-show_std_output = no
-show_std_warnings = no
+show_list = None
+# valid values are: "std-err, std-out"
+# This is checking for errors and warnings inside the stderr output of a job
+# if a .err file is found, same with output, which will just return stdout in .out files

 # ignore HTCondor related information that is gained within the process
 [ignore]
 ignore_list = None
-# valid values are: "allocated-resources, execution-details, all-resources"
+# valid values are:
-# these might be added in future:
+# "used-resources, requested-resources, allocated-resources,
-# used-resources, requested-resources, times, gpus, cpu, errors, warnings
+# execution-details, all-resources, times, errors, host-nodes"

 [thresholds]
  # everything under 75% is considered "wasting sources"